There is so much do in the Green Bay Wisconsin Area around the holiday season.

 THE POLAR EXPRESS™ Train Ride at the National Railroad Museum features a live rendition of the Hot Chocolate Dance followed by a dramatic reading of the original Polar Express™ book.

 Patrons then board the train for the ride to the North Pole.
-After reaching the top of the world, Santa personally greets each and every child.
+After reaching the top of the world, Santa will personally greet every child.

 Check the website for ticket prices and experience options.